 The 13 individual Metroparks that comprise the Huron-Clinton Metroparks each offer a variety of acitivities that are tailored to families and individuals throughout the year.

 For more information on the wide array of activities available at your local Metropark, please click the options below.

 Bring your binoculars and scan the sky for a red-tailed hawk or bald eagle soaring above.
-One of the premiere hawk-watching sites in North America, Lake Erie Metropark is host to migrating waterfowl in the spring and fall, and birds of prey in the fall.
+One of the premier hawk-watching sites in North America, Lake Erie Metropark is host to migrating waterfowl in the spring and fall, and birds of prey in the fall.
 Typically, tens of thousands of migrating birds of prey, comprised of 16 species, are recorded during the autumn months.
 Hawkfest, an annual festival, celebrates the birds of prey migration in September.
 Interpreters maintain a park bird species list with more than 300 recorded in this diverse habitat.
 Resident bald eagles and long-eared owls are regular features.
 Common wetland and big water species include red-winged blackbird, long-billed marsh wrens, common and caspian terns, cormorants and wood ducks.
 The spring migration season typically features a healthy warbler & passerine population, while the fall season hosts awe-inspiring numbers of migrant raptors.
 Visitors are occasionally treated to rare appearances from non-indigenous species like a white pelican or glossy ibis from Florida.
-Birding programs go beyond bird identification and walks, with educational and informative reviews on art and history as well.
+Birding programs go beyond bird identification and walk, with educational and informative reviews on art and history as well.
 Contact (734) 379-5020 for more information.

 Boating and Launching

 The Marina, located at the end of Lee Road, features more than 100 wells complete with water and electricity for season dockage.
 The Marina is open from April 1 – October 31.
 Dry storage is available April 1 thru October 31, with water slips being available May 1 thru October 31.
 Daily transient dockage is also available for boats up to 35 feet in length (call in advance for availability).
 Located at the end of Lee Road, dry storage is available May through October.

 Launching from the Marina is reserved for Marina patrons only.